 The change in the numbers employed is a good indicator of changes in economic activity.
 We need to track these changes, specifically with the type of jobs and the industry in which people work.

 2. HUMAN RESOURCE DEVELOPMENT POLICIES

 The economy is improving all the time.
-To meet the needs of the changing economy, people need to be trained.
+People need to be trained to meet the changing economy's needs effectively.
 We need to identify these areas of training.

 3. EMPLOYMENT POLICIES